sc0ttj/component/README.md

 Your components will support:

 - Automatic re-rendering on state change
-- CSS styling and re-rendering
+- Scoped CSS styling, with re-rendering on CSS changes
+- Event attributes like `onclick`, `onchange`, `onkeyup`, etc, etc
 - Easy state management:
   - define "actions" to easily update the state in specific ways
   - a state timeline: